This post may contain affiliate links. Please read my disclosure policy.

 Mine was extremely salty too!
 I had to throw them away because no one would eat them.
 I followed the directions exactly!

 I am sorry you had that result, Grace.
 I can’t account for it, and as you can see from the comments it is only very occasionally someone thinks they are too salty.
+The most common reason this seems to happen is that people use ordinary table salt instead of pickling salt or sea salt.

 I want to try this recipe but I’d like to can them.
 Is it possible to put the jars in boiling water for 10-15 min to create a good seal after I have the jars filled with the brine and the lids on?
 Or will that change the taste of the pickles?
 Doing some research & it seems like I should be able to do that without a problem.